menu

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Verona has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Verona has few renters and college students.
 But the biggest reason it is quieter in Verona than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Verona may be for you.

-As is often the case in a small town, Verona doesn't have a public transportation system that people use for their commute.
+Verona is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Verona in 2022 was $20,087, which is low income relative to Missouri and the nation.
 This equates to an annual income of $80,348 for a family of four.
 Verona also has one of the higher rates of people living in poverty in the nation, with 33.68% of its population below the federal poverty line.